 6. Map Out Your Events Ahead of Time

 The holidays bring so many opportunities to attend special events.
-From markets, friends and family, your calendar can be overloaded.
+From markets, friends, and family, your calendar can be overloaded.
+Try to have everything you want done laid out and organized before heading into the busy season.
+It'll save you from last-minute chaos and let you spend more time with your family.

 7. Don't Forget About Stocking Stuffers